-Access to and from your home and within your home can be made safer and easier with some well positioned rails, ramps or stair climbing equipment.
+Access to and from your home and within your home can be made safer and easier with some well-positioned rails, ramps, or stair climbing equipment.

 Portable ramps can be used to make steps accessible to a person who is walking or using a wheelchair.
 The ramp length can range from 2ft-9 ft.
-A portable ramp should have a 1:12 gradient for safe use by a person propelling their own wheelchair or using an attendant propelled wheelchair.
+A portable ramp should have a 1:12 gradient for safe use by a person propelling their own wheelchair or using an attendant-propelled wheelchair.
 For every 2.5cm/1” of rise, a minimum of 30cms/1ft of ramp will be required.
 Some ramps will fold and have carry handles, some are a single platform and some are made up of two separate channels like these from Enable Access.
-We have some platform, channel and threshold ramps at the centre.
+We have some platform, channel, and threshold ramps at the centre.
 It is useful to see them and try lifting and positioning the ramps to see if they will work for you at home.
 See our before you buy portable ramps guidance.

 Stairlifts can be fitted to help you make safe use of upstairs and downstairs at home.
-We have one that you can try at the Independent Living Centre and our occupational therapists can talk to you about the features that would be useful to you and how you can get a stair lift.
-Would you prefer a joystick, press button or ergonomic shaped hand control to operate the lift, or would you prefer to use a remote handset?
+We have one that you can try at the Independent Living Centre and our occupational therapists can talk to you about the features that would be useful to you and how you can get a stairlift.
+Would you prefer a joystick, press button, or ergonomically shaped hand control to operate the lift, or would you prefer to use a remote handset?
 You can try different options with us and work out what is right for you.
 The stair lift seat is more of a perch than a comfy seat but we can help you find the right height and work out if you need the seat to fold out of the way for safe access at the top and bottom of the stairs.
 We can show you the options and work out what would be best for you at home.

-Our stair lift is set up so that you can feel what it is like to move up and down the stairs and try the controls, the remote handset and see if you are able to get on and off the seat safely.
-Seeing a stair lift in action will also help to get an idea of the size and how it might look in your home.
+Our stairlift is set up so that you can feel what it is like to move up and down the stairs and try the controls, the remote handset, and see if you are able to get on and off the seat safely.
+Seeing a stairlift in action will also help to get an idea of the size and how it might look in your home.
 Our before you buy stair lift guide guides you through the essentials and we can give you a list of the local stairlift suppliers.
 Our Occupational Therapists can also talk about other solutions for managing the stairs; would grab rails or an extra banister rail help you to be safer on the stairs, would downstairs living be easier for you, or would a through floor lift be a better solution in your home?
-We can give you information and discuss the pros and cons of each, so that you can consider the best option for your home.
+We can give you information and discuss the pros and cons of each so that you can consider the best option for your home.